Alisa1989/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+- React makes it easier for us to communicate with the DOM, it makes syntax much shorter and easier to write.
+React allows us to use JSX so we can use html syntax through javascript, and also javascript within the HTML syntax.

-1. Describe component state.
+2. Describe component state.

+- components are esentially object that are managed within the components.

-1. Describe props.
+3. Describe props.

+- props are essentially arguments that get passed to the component.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+- a side effect is anything that affects something outside the scope of the function being executed

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.